Keyboard shortcuts

 Labels: ASIL-B

-Generated attributes (Verified-by, Implemented-by) are computed by tooling and never appear in source.
+Generated attributes (build-time inverses of authored relations such as Verified-by from Verifies, Cited-by from References) are computed by tooling and never appear in source.
+The exact set is profile-declared.

 §3 Table captions